Ressource-Allocation/Containerized-Video-Streaming-For-Edge-Computing/CDN/README.md

 Generate your .m3u8 playlist using tools in the **/Converting** directory and place them in **/** directory on the node js server.
 This node server will serve up the m3u8 files to an HLS compatible client (Chrome).

+The index.html contains a Video.js player to watch videos.

 Run the following command inside your server container to run make the HLS server running:

 ```
 node cdn.js
 ```

-If you acces via your browser:
+If you access via your browser:
  * **http://<server's ip>:PORT** Home page with player.
 It will start streaming automatically.
 If you want a player with buttons to automate a number of requests, use the index.html file from the Client/player_with_buttons directory.
  * **http://<server's ip>:PORT/playlist_name.m3u8** to get a video/playlist by name.
  * **http://<server's ip>:PORT/list** to get the list of the m3u8 playlists available in catalogue in Json format.